Azure/linux-on-azure-levelup/Module 3: Securing Workloads - E2E Security/secure-infra.md

 ### Create backend and bastion subnets

-A new subnet is added to the virtual network using the [az network vnet subnet create](/cli/azure/network/vnet/subnet) command.
+A new subnet is added to the virtual network using the *az network vnet subnet create* command.
 In this example, the subnet is named *myBackendSubnet* and is given an address prefix of *10.0.2.0/24*.
 This subnet is used with all back-end services.
-We need to create this subnet seperatley since you can create only 1 subnet while you are creating the VNET.

 ```azurecli-interactive
 az network vnet subnet create \